GovTechSG/techpass-user-docs/docs/support/overview.md

 This section serves as a support and troubleshooting guide for any usage problems you may encounter.

 ## Account Management
-Access [here](support/account) for account matters such as password or MFA issues.
+For account-related issues such as password or MFA issues, refer to [Account Management FAQ](support/account) before raising a [service request](https://go.gov.sg/techpass-sr).

 ## Signing In Issues
-Access [here](support/signinissues) assistance with problems signing in to SG TechStack applications with TechPass accounts via GSIB or GFE devices.
+For issues related to signing into SG TechStack applications using your TechPass account, refer to [Problems with Onboarding and Signing In](support/signinissues).

 !>
-TechPass and it's integrated services are not accessible via SE GSIB devices.
+You cannot access TechPass and the integrated services from SE GSIB devices.
-Please request for a non-SE GSIB or a GFE device if you need to use TechPass and integrated services.
+Please request for a non-SE GSIB or a GMD device if you need to use TechPass and the integrated services.

 ## Need more help?
-### Users with SG TechStack's SHIP account
-If you have a SHIP account, you may access [TechPass service desk](https://go.gov.sg/techpass-servicedesk) for more assistance.

-### All other users
-You may submit a service request [here](https://go.gov.sg/techpass-sr).
+Submit a [service request](https://go.gov.sg/techpass-sr).
+We will get back to you within three business days.